pranavraj575/aleph0_game/README.md

 This check is done twice on each player's turn: after removing a block, and after placing a block.

+Note:
+The graphics are made with matplot 3d plotting, which has a [known issue](https://github.com/matplotlib/matplotlib/issues/29060) with ordering overlaps incorrectly.
+Although the visualizations are not entirely accurate, the block locations, internal game logic, and agent observations are all correct.

 To replicate the examples shown:

 ```shell